 Fukushima has its own airport, but its flights go to and from either Sapporo or Osaka.

 As with the rest of Japan, trains are the number one way to go places.
-The shinkansen and other local railways stop at all the major places you’d visit in Fukushima.
+The Shinkansen and local railways stop at all the major places you’d visit in Fukushima.
 Local buses are your other public transportation ally.
 Renting a car is also a good option, especially if you plan to fly in.

 Aizuwakamatsu Castle, aka Tsuruga Castle, in Aizuwakamatsu is only a replica, but it was the site of a major battle in the Boshin War.
 On the nearby Mt.
 Iimori are the graves of 19 teenage soldiers who committed seppuku (ritual suicide) during said battle.
 Sounds gruesome, but might make for an interesting stop on your adventures, especially if samurai history is your thing.

 Bonus: there are two natural phenomena you can only see in winter.
 Shibuki-gori are very cool natural ice sculptures (pun intended) that appear on Lake Inawashiro’s Tenjinhama beach.
 The other is the Yellow Fall, which FYI isn’t the result of some animal taking care of its business.
 The water actually has sulfur and iron in it and when it freezes it forms a golden frozen fall.

-The other nature attraction is Shimogo’s To-no-Hetsuri.
+Another attraction is Shimogo’s To-no-Hetsuri.
 A valley designated as an Important Natural Monument, erosion has caused the rock to form tower-like shapes.
 Together with the trees growing right out of the rock formation, it’s a great scenic point.